magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 Source Software) libraries which are frequently updated without their corresponding documentation been updated as well.

-Even if you are a TDD practitioner (and I'm that kind of guy), which means that you start coding from a failing test, you still need to know and to understand your programming language and the libraries you're going to use to fix the failed tests and to refactor your code to obtain a cleaner and more maintainable code base.
-In that regard, Clojure(Script) REPLs are the best friends for you as well as they are for the ones not starting to code from a test that has to fail.
+Even if you are a TDD practitioner, which means that you start coding from a failing test, you still need to know and to understand your programming language and the libraries you're going to use to fix the failed tests and to refactor your code to obtain a cleaner and more maintainable code base.
+In that regard, Clojure(Script) REPLs are your best friends as they are for the ones, like myself, not starting to code from a test that has to fail.

 ## Start the live coding TDD environment